jeon9677/BayesCGLM/README.md

 ```
 ## 3. About applications datasets
 * The brain tumor images dataset is available for download from https://www.kaggle.com/datasets/jakeshbohaju/brain-tumor/data.
-* The fMRI data for the anxiety dataset can be obtained from https://fcon_1000.projects.nitrc.org/.
+* The fMRI data for the anxiety dataset can be found in fMRI_data folder.
-* The malaria incidence data for the African Great Lakes Region can be accessed via https://api.dhsprogram.com of The Demographic and Health Surveys (DHS) Program Application Programming Interface.
+* The malaria incidence data for the African Great Lakes Region be found in malaria_data folder.

 ## 3-1.
 Applications BayesCGLM code
 * braintumor_BayesCGLM.py to train BayesCGLM for the braintumor dataset (binary case)